BitcoinCacheMachine/BitcoinCacheMachine/README.md

 * Pre-configure all software to protect user's privacy (e.g., TOR for external communication, disk encryption, minimal attack surface, etc.).
 * Pursue [Global Consensus and Local Consensus Models](https://twitter.com/SarahJamieLewis/status/1016832509709914112) for core platform components, e.g., Bitcoin for global financial operations and [cwtch](https://openprivacy.ca/blog/2018/06/28/announcing-cwtch/) for asynchronous, multi-peer communications.
 * Enhance overall security and performance and network health by running a Tor middle relay and serving bitcoin blocks over Tor.
+* Facilitate local (SSH) and remote using [SSH port-forwarding](https://help.ubuntu.com/community/SSH/OpenSSH/PortForwarding) with TOR transport for cluster administration.

 ## How to Run Bitcoin Cache Machine

 If you can run a modern Linux kernel and [LXD](https://linuxcontainers.org/lxd/), you can run BCM.
 BCM components run as background server-side processes only, so you'll usually want to have one or more always-on computers with a reliable Internet connection.
-You can run BCM in a hardware-based VM or directly on bare-metal.
+You can run BCM data-center workloads in a hardware-based VM (default) or directly on bare-metal.

-BCM application components are deployed using the [LXD REST](https://github.com/lxc/lxd/blob/master/doc/rest-api.md) and [Docker](https://www.docker.com/) APIs.
+BCM application components are deployed using the [LXD REST API](https://github.com/lxc/lxd/blob/master/doc/rest-api.md) and [Docker API](https://www.docker.com/).
 LXD is widely available on various free and open-source linux platforms.
 Don't worry too much about all the dependencies.
-The BCM CLI installs all the software you will need.
+The BCM CLI is designed to handle the installation and deployment of all software.

-Documentation for BCM is being migrated to [BCM Docs](https://www.bitcoincachemachine.org/docs/) website.

 ## Getting Started